-Through our Veterinary Information Verifying Agency (VIVA) database, the AAVSB is already providing score and credential transfer information to its member boards.
+Through our Veterinary Information Verifying Agency (VIVA) database, the AAVSB provides score and credential transfer information to its member boards.
 The Veterinary Application for Uniform Licensure Transfer (VAULT) program builds upon the VIVA database and simplifies the process for collecting credentials used by the AAVSB Member Boards for licensure verification.
-VAULT will support and promote efficiencies and effectiveness of the AAVSB Member Boards who are legislatively delegated with and ultimately responsible for licensure eligibility determinations.
-On behalf of and only for use by its Member Boards, the AAVSB will gather, store, and transmit relevant information of applicants for licensure via the VAULT, including primary source documentation.
-The information will be delivered by submitting one information packet, either electronically, via email, or paper copy.
-The VAULT program will relieve Member Board support staff from collecting and verifying submitted documents and allow for dedication to other areas of enforcement.
+VAULT supports and promotes efficiencies and effectiveness of the AAVSB Member Boards who are legislatively delegated with and ultimately responsible for licensure eligibility determinations.
+On behalf of and only for use by its Member Boards, the AAVSB gathers, stores, and transmits relevant information of applicants for licensure via VAULT, including primary source documentation.
+The information is delivered by submitting one information packet, either electronically, via email, or paper copy.
+The VAULT program relieves Member Board support staff from collecting and verifying submitted documents and allows for dedication to other areas of enforcement.

 - Verified data for licensure transfers

 - Increases board efficiency

 If you are interested in becoming an early adopter or learning more about the VAULT program, email the AAVSB Member Services Concierge Lainie Franklin at email@example.com .